 The mission of the lake association.

-The property owners of Lake Little Sissabagama have come together to form an association of families and individuals intent on protecting and promoting the lake's environment, tranquility, history and recreational attributes.
+The property owners of Lake Little Sissabagama have come together to form an association of families and individuals intent on protecting and promoting the lake's environment, tranquility, history and recreational attributes, as well as shoreline habitats.
 In order to accomplish these goals the members meet on a regular basis to discuss the stewardship needs in their charge and elect representation from their membership to act on their behalf.

 By-Laws Committee: Chuck Abrams, Ron Marquis, Tom Schnack

-Fish and Wildlife Committee Chair: Del Anderson, Members: Renner Johnston, Don Kissinger
+Fish and Wildlife Committee Chair: Del Anderson, Members: Don Kissinger

-Frank Stout Island Stewardship Committee: Leslie Kreofsky, Carol Abrams, Jane Johnston
+Frank Stout Island Stewardship Committee: Leslie Kreofsky, Carol Abrams

-Frank Stout Island Fund Trustees: Dick Fleming, Mike Skwira, Mark Johnson
+Frank Stout Island Fund Trustees: Ron Marquis, Tom Schnack, Pete Skwira, Everett Myers

-Past Presidents: Carol Abrams, Tom Schnack, Everett Myers, Ron Marquis, Jeanne Schnack, John Montgomery, Chuck Abrams, Karen Skwira, Jim Kissinger, Cathy Olson, Renner Johnston, Ray Krolak
+Past Presidents: Carol Abrams, Tom Schnack, Everett Myers, Ron Marquis, Jeanne Schnack, John Montgomery, Chuck Abrams, Karen Skwira, Jim Kissinger, Cathy Olson, Renner Johnston, Ray Krolak, Kate Fleming

 How we got our start.